finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the Transaction Portfolio.
     String code = "code_example"; // String | The code of the Transaction Portfolio.
 Together with the scope this uniquely identifies   the Transaction Portfolios.
     List<CustodianAccountRequest> custodianAccountRequest = Arrays.asList(); // List<CustodianAccountRequest> | A list of Custodian Accounts to be created or updated.
     try {
-      CustodianAccountsUpsertResponse result = apiInstance.upsertCustodianAccounts(scope, code, custodianAccountRequest);
+      CustodianAccountsUpsertResponse result = apiInstance.upsertCustodianAccounts(scope, code, custodianAccountRequest)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling TransactionPortfoliosApi#upsertCustodianAccounts");